reuters-graphics/style/packages/guide/content/graphics-rig/metadata/page.md

 *For each locale:*
 - The dimensions of the share image
-- The ID and URL of each locale page
+- The edition IDs and public URLs for each page uploaded to the graphics server.

 *For the package:*
 - Publish date
 - The latest update date, if there was one
-- The workspace ID of the package on the graphics server
+- The workspace ID of the pack on the graphics server
+- The graphic ID of the pack on the graphics server
+- The graphics desk the project is publishing from, e.g., London, New York or Singapore

 **Optional metadata from you**